Patreon is a membership platform that allows creators to be paid by their fans on a subscription basis. Supporters are referred to as patrons.

 Patreon makes money via variable as well as a payment processing fees.
 The fees are paid by creators and dependent upon the plan chosen.

-Founded in 2013 and headquartered in San Francisco, California, Patreon has risen to become one of the leading platforms in the crowdfunding space.
+Founded in 2013, Patreon has become one of the leading platforms in the crowdfunding space.
 It has raised over $413 million in funding and is currently valued at $4 billion.

 Patreon is a crowdfunding platform that allows creators to be paid by fans and other supporters on a membership-basis.
 These supporters are referred to as patrons.